The Book of Goose

 The Book of Goose is a 2022 novel written by Yiyun Li.
-The novel was longlisted for the Andrew Carnegie Medal for Excellence in Fiction.
+The novel won the PEN/Faulkner Award for Fiction and was longlisted for the Andrew Carnegie Medal for Excellence in Fiction.

 Writing and development

 Li's initial inspiration for the novel was the discovery of a review of several books about French prodigies, published in the mid-20th century.
 Li set the novel in France, though she had made only "occasional" trips to the country.
 French-speaking writer Edmund White, a friend of Li's, read the novel before publication.
 Li conducted historical research about France after World War II, the period during which portions of the novel takes place.
 However, Li chose not to center the novel on the facts and information she discovered, as she did not feel the narrator, Agnes, needed to provide the readers overt verisimilitude.

 When Li completed the book, Li's editor compared the novel to the Neapolitan Novels by Elena Ferrante.